christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 one object to another, but cannot be copied. `std::unique_ptr<T>` is probably the most commonly used move-only type.

-Mocking a method that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
+Mocking a target that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
 This recipe shows you how you can do it.
-Note that the support for move-only method arguments was only introduced to gMock in April 2017; in older code, you may find more complex [workarounds](#LegacyMoveOnly) for lack of this feature.
+Note that the support for move-only target arguments was only introduced to gMock in April 2017; in older code, you may find more complex [workarounds](#LegacyMoveOnly) for lack of this feature.